Mercersburg Academy Announces 2020 Class of ’32 Award Recipients

 Her great love for her alma mater was fervently displayed in the fall of 2013 with the announcement of a $100 million lead gift to Mercersburg’s Daring to Lead Campaign.
 At the time, her gift was the second-largest gift ever made to an independent school in the U.S. The Burgin Center for the Arts’ Simon Theatre, the Simon Student Center, and the Prentiss Center for Alumni and Parents at North Cottage are among the visible results of Simon’s generous support of Mercersburg.
 Her gift is being used to broaden tuition assistance toward the school’s goal of access and affordability, while also enhancing programming and assisting faculty with advanced education, sabbaticals, and other benefits.
 She has been a leadership donor with 39 consecutive years of giving to the Annual Fund, and is a member of the McDowell Society and Marshall and Irving Alliance.
 Simon has also established more than a dozen endowed funds, supporting nearly every facet of the Mercersburg community.

-Simon, a graduate of the University of Southern California, lives in Carmel, Ind.
+Simon, a graduate of the University of Southern California, lives in Carmel, Indiana.
 She enjoys traveling and divides her time between philanthropic interests and investment work.

-Paul C. Mellott Jr. ’70 is chairman of Mellott Company, a three-generation family company supporting customers in aggregate, slag, construction, and environmental industries in Warfordsburg, Pa.
-Mellott joined the company in 1974 to help guide the growth and development of the organization.
+Paul C. Mellott Jr. ’70 is chairman of Mellott Company, a three-generation family company supporting customers in aggregate, slag, construction, and environmental industries in Warfordsburg, Pennsylvania.
+Mellott joined the company in 1974.

 Mellott graduated from Mercersburg in 1970 and received a bachelor’s degree in business from Boston University in 1974.
-During his tenure at Mercersburg he was a member of the Irving Society and the French Club, served as a Blue Key and a proctor, and captained the varsity basketball team.
+During his tenure at Mercersburg, he was a member of the French Club, played basketball and golf, and served as a Blue Key, Chapel Usher, proctor, and president of the Irving Society.

 “Paul has been a lifelong supporter of Mercersburg,” says Regent Emerita Gail Reeder and her husband Jeff P ’97, ’00.
 “Among his classmates and in his community he is a proud advocate for the school, promoting it to anyone who will listen.
-He is a respected leader in his industry and his community where he shares his time and talents by serving on many boards and has received numerous awards and recognition among his peers.
+He is a respected leader in his industry and his community.
 It is an honor to call Paul a friend.”

-Mellott has served on the boards of many professional and community organizations, including Penn-Mar Development Company, Association of Builders and Contractors of Cumberland Valley, and the Hagerstown Trust Company.
+Mellott has served on the boards of many professional and community organizations, including the Community Foundation of Washington County, Penn-Mar Development Company, and the Hagerstown Trust Company.